-After participating in Listen4Good, REDF incorporated some of the Listen4Good survey questions into a multi-year study conducted by an outside research group evaluating the effectiveness of REDF's job-preparation interventions.
+• After participating in Listen4Good, REDF incorporated some of the Listen4Good survey questions into a multi-year study conducted by an outside research group evaluating the effectiveness of REDF's job-preparation interventions.
 REDF also followed up by seeking additional feedback from employees at the social-enterprise businesses it supports.

-Employ a variety of tactics to listen directly to people and communities
+Listen directly to people and communities